-Subsidized payment shall be made by the Company on the basis of one-hundred percent (100%) up to two hundred dollars (\$200.00) per pair for safety boots per calendar year.
+Subsidized payment shall be made by the Company on the basis of one-hundred percent (100%) up to two hundred dollars (\$200.00) for safety boots per calendar year.

-Those employees who hold the posted position of Blaster Operator I, II, III, Cable Operator I, II or Fuel / Lube Truck Operator will be entitled to an additional subsidized payment, on the basis on one-hundred percent (100%), of up to two hundred dollars (\$200.00) per pair for safety boots per calendar year.
+Those employees who hold the posted position of Blaster Operator I, II, III, Cable Operator I, II, Fuel / Lube Truck Operator, Shovel Crew and Shift Crew Field Rovers will be entitled to an additional subsidized payment, on the basis of one-hundred percent (100%), of up to two hundred dollars (\$200.00) for safety boots per calendar year.